jahanvi-krdm/jahanvi-krdm/README.md

 # Hey there, I'm Jahanvi!

 ## About Me
-💡 A curious mind exploring the intersection of technology, design, and creativity.
-I'm a B.Tech (CSAI) student at Indraprastha Institute of Information Technology, Delhi, passionate about coding, crafting stunning visuals, and making things that just *work*.
+💡 I'm a B.Tech (ECE) student at Indraprastha Institute of Information Technology, Delhi, passionate about coding, crafting stunning visuals, and making things that just *work*.
 Whether it's solving problems through code or designing intuitive interfaces, I'm always up for a challenge!

 📬 Reach me at jahanvi24274@iiitd.ac.in or drop a DM! 🚀